 \section{Introduction}

 The contemporary machine learning paradigm concentrates on isolated learning \citep{chen2018lifelong} i.e., learning a model from scratch for every new task.
-In contrast, the lifelong learning (LL) paradigm \citep{thrun1996learning} defines a biologically-inspired learning approach where models learn tasks in sequence, ideally preserving past knowledge and leveraging it to efficiently learn new tasks.
-LL has the added benefit of avoiding periodical re-training of models from scratch to learn novel tasks or adapt to new data, with the potential to reduce both computational and energy requirements \citep{hazelwood2018hpca,strubell2019energy,schwartz2020green}.
-In the context of modern machine learning where state-of-the-art models are powered by deep neural networks, \textit{catastrophic forgetting} has been identified as a key challenge to implementing successful LL systems \citep{mccloskey1989catastrophic, french1999catastrophic}.
+In contrast, the \textit{lifelong learning} \citep{thrun1995lifelong, thrun1996learning, chen2018lifelong} or \textit{incremental learning} \citep{solomonoff1989system, syed1999incremental, ruping2001incremental} or \textit{never-ending learning} \citep{mitchell2018never} or \textit{continual learning} \citep{parisi2019continual} paradigm defines a biologically-inspired learning approach where models learn tasks in sequence, ideally preserving past knowledge and leveraging it to efficiently learn new tasks.
+Lifelong learning has the added benefit of avoiding periodical re-training of models from scratch to learn novel tasks or adapt to new data, with the potential to reduce both computational and energy requirements \citep{hazelwood2018hpca,strubell2019energy,schwartz2020green}.
+In the context of modern machine learning where state-of-the-art models are powered by deep neural networks, \textit{catastrophic forgetting} has been identified as a key challenge to implementing successful lifelong learning systems \citep{mccloskey1989catastrophic, french1999catastrophic}.
 Catastrophic forgetting happens when the model forgets knowledge learned in previous tasks as information relevant to the current task is incorporated.
-Mitigating or preventing this phenomenon is critical to achieving true LL.
+Mitigating or preventing this phenomenon is critical to achieving true lifelong learning.